nwisbeta/github.io/pages/app_design/standard-features.md

 Critical notifications within the app - see [Pop Ups](/popups.html) should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).

 Important notifications must appear at the top of the page until the user acknowledges them.
-Once a a user has acknowledged an alert, the app must store it as a past notification, and display it with a different colour background to differentiate it from new notifications.
+Once a user acknowledges an alert, the app must store it as a past notification, and display it with a different colour background to differentiate it from new notifications.

 The app must show a one-month history of notifications, loaded 10 items at a time.